Last updated on September 12, 2020 by Liza Hawkins

 - Chopped green onions

-- Stir the tomato paste into the pork, and then add the diced tomatoes, chicken broth, Kosher salt, parsley, bay leaves and 1 tablespoon of chili powder.
+- Stir the tomato paste into the pork mixture, and then add the diced tomatoes, chicken broth, Kosher salt, parsley, bay leaves and 1 tablespoon of chili powder.
 Bring the mixture to a boil, then cover and reduce the heat to keep it at a simmer for 30 to 40 minutes.
-Remove the bay leaves.